tkn-tub/ns3-gym/doc/manual/source/tcp.rst

 Limitations
 +++++++++++

 * NSC only works on single-interface nodes; attempting to run it on a multi-interface node will cause a program error.
-This limitation should be fixed by ns-3.7.
 * Cygwin and OS X PPC are not supported
 * The non-Linux stacks of NSC are not supported in |ns3|
 * Not all socket API callbacks are supported